-1.7.7 supplement: (see ITU-T Recommendation A.13).

-1.7.8 implementers' guide: An implementers' guide is a document which records all identified defects (e.g., typographical errors, editorial errors, ambiguities, omissions or inconsistencies, and technical errors) associated with a Recommendation or a set of Recommendations and their status of correction, from their identification to final resolution.
-An implementers' guide is issued by the ITU-T following agreement by a study group.
-Typically, defect corrections are first collected in an implementers' guide and, at a time deemed appropriate by the study group, they are used to produce a corrigendum or are included as revisions to a Recommendation.

-1.7.9 normative reference: Another document that contains provisions which, through reference to it, constitute provisions to the referring document.
+- 1.7.7 supplement: see Recommendation ITU-T A.13. - 1.7.8 implementers' guide: An implementers' guide is a document which records all identified defects (e.g., typographical errors, editorial errors, ambiguities, omissions or inconsistencies, and technical errors) associated with a Recommendation or a set of Recommendations and their status of correction, from their identification to final resolution.
+An implementers' guide is issued by ITU-T following agreement by a study group, or following agreement by a working party with concurrence of the study group chairman.
+Typically, defect corrections are first collected in an implementers' guide and, at a time deemed appropriate by the study group, they are used to produce a corrigendum or are included as revisions to a Recommendation. - 1.7.9 normative reference: Another document that contains provisions which, through reference to it, constitute provisions to the referring document.